(1) Our Basic Management Policy

-The Company is guided by its corporate philosophy of “Information Revolution—Happiness for everyone.”
-The Company aims to maximize enterprise value while being a corporate group that provides essential technologies and services to people around the world.
+We are guided by our corporate philosophy of “Information Revolution—Happiness for everyone.”
+We aim to maximize enterprise value while being a corporate group that provides essential technologies and services to people around the world.

 (2) Key Management Indicators

-The Company seeks to seize the opportunity of information revolution, where IT transforms societies and lifestyles, as a major growth opportunity, and thereby contributes to the well-being of all peoples over the long term.
-To this end, it is imperative for the Company to identify the changes in social needs quickly and to continuously transform itself while optimizing the structure of the SoftBank Group (the “Group”) to maximize benefits from the technologies and business models that will be the driving forces in the future.
-At present, the incorporation of artificial intelligence (AI) into a variety of business models is starting to reshape value creation and will fundamentally redefine most of the industries.
-To ensure that the Company captures the huge opportunities arising from the market expansion and the creation of new industries driven by AI utilization, the Company is implementing the Cluster of No. 1 Strategy, a unique strategy for orchestrating the organization.
+We seek to seize the Information Revolution, where IT will transform societies and lifestyles, as a major growth opportunity, and thereby contribute to the wellbeing of all people over the long term.
+To this end, it is imperative for us to identify changes in social needs quickly and to continuously transform ourselves while optimizing the structure of the Group to maximize the benefits from the technologies and business models that will be the driving forces in the future.
+At present, artificial intelligence (AI) is being incorporated into a variety of business models, and this trend is starting to reshape value creation and will fundamentally redefine most industries.
+To ensure that we capture the huge opportunities arising from the market expansion and the creation of new industries driven by AI utilization, we are implementing the Cluster of No. 1 Strategy, a unique strategy for orchestrating the organization.
 Based on this strategy, we are engaged in a wide range of investment activities, particularly investments through SoftBank Vision Fund 1 and SoftBank Vision Fund 2, and investments made directly by SBG or through its subsidiaries.

-The management of the Company recognizes SoftBank Vision Fund 1, Arm, and SoftBank Corp. as its most important subsidiaries in terms of the extremely large-scale investments made therein by the Company and the impact each has on the Company’s consolidated earnings.
-Important management issues of each subsidiary are as follows.
+Our management recognizes SoftBank Vision Fund 1, SoftBank Vision Fund 2, Arm, and SoftBank Corp. as our most important subsidiaries in terms of the extremely large investments made therein and the impact each has on the Company’s consolidated earnings.
+The priority management issues to address at each subsidiary are as follows.

 ⅰ.
 Managing large amounts of funds over the medium to long term

-SVF1 is characterized by its large amount of committed capital, USD 98.6 billion (as of March 31, 2020), and its status as a long-term private fund, with the term of the fund lasting in principle until November 20, 2029.
+SVF1 is characterized by its large amount of committed capital, USD 98.6 billion (as of March 31, 2021), as well as its status as a long-term private fund, with the term of the fund lasting in principle until November 20, 2029.
 SVF2 is also a large technology fund with committed capital of USD 20.0 billion (as of March 31, 2021; which has been increased to USD 40.0 billion as of June 23, 2021).
 Leveraging such distinctive features, SVF1 and SVF2 have developed unique investment portfolios mainly comprising private companies valued at more than USD 1 billion at the time of investment, colloquially known as “unicorns,” or companies that are considered to have potential to become such.
-Moreover, by conducting medium- to long-term investment in companies that have established a presence across industries and types of technology.
-By doing so, SBIA believes the fund maintains a level of geographic and strategic diversity across its portfolio, SBIA curbs the effect of short-term market fluctuations while pursuing medium- to long-term returns.
+Moreover, by conducting medium- to long-term investment in companies that have established a presence across industries and types of technology and maintaining a level of geographic and strategic diversity across its portfolio, SBIA curbs the effect of short-term market fluctuations while pursuing medium- to long-term returns.

 ⅱ.
 Enhancing the value of portfolio companies